kkuismin/kkvvrsolutions-ticketguru/TicketGuru/API Doc/SaleEvent.md

 * **Data Params**

-  All colums in table are nullable, none are required
+  All columns in table are nullable, none are required
     "date": LocalDate
     "time": LocalTime
     "amount": double